AlexSh3v/pager/README.md

 **How to Use Pager**: Simply run the `main.py` script, and Pager will take care of the rest.
 You can customize the experience by modifying the settings and adding your own features.

-**Get Started Today!**: Clone this repository, install the required libraries, and start enjoying the Pager experience.

-I hope you like it!
-Let me know if you need any further assistance.

 ---

 **Resources I Used By People**: